 The Blue Cash Preferred® Card from American Express delivers other strong cash back options, too, like 6% cash back on select U.S. streaming subscriptions, 3% cash back on transit (including taxis/rideshares, parking, tolls, trains, buses and more), 3% cash back on purchases made at U.S. gas stations, and 1% cash back on all other purchases.

-Note that this card does come with a $95 annual fee, which could offset some of your cash back earnings.
+Note that this card does come with a $0 introductory annual fee for the first year, then $95.
+The fee could offset some of your cash back earnings.

 Check out our review of the Blue Cash Preferred® Card from American Express to learn more.

 Here’s why: Traveling with kids requires a lot of flexibility.
 You might be flying to Disney World one year, taking a road trip around the country the next and sneaking in family visits or parents-only getaways in between.

 The Chase Sapphire Reserve® does flexibility really well.
 First, you get an annual $300 travel statement credit for qualifying travel purchases made with your card.
 After that, you get three points for every $1 you spend on purchases in the travel and restaurants categories worldwide, plus one point per $1 spent on all other purchases.